zinzloun/THM_WriteUP/README.md

     Nmap done: 5 IP addresses (5 hosts up) scanned in 224.81 seconds

-From the above results we can infer that
+From the above results we can infer that:
 - .30 host is the DC:  DC-SRV01.holo.live
 - .31:  S-SRV01.holo.live
 - .32: S-SRV02.holo.live